dydra/http-api-tests/README.md

 [protocol](http://www.w3.org/TR/2013/REC-sparql11-http-rdf-update-20130321/#graph-management)
 is not supported.
 Each request must target an individual graph.

-The `application/x-www-form-url-encoded` request type is supported for `GET` requests only, as described in the sparql protocol for [query](http://www.w3.org/TR/2013/REC-sparql11-protocol-20130321/#query-via-post-urlencoded) and [update](http://www.w3.org/TR/2013/REC-sparql11-protocol-20130321/#update-via-post-urlencoded) operations.
+The `application/x-www-form-url-encoded` request type is supported for `GET` requests only, as described in the SPARQL protocol for [query](http://www.w3.org/TR/2013/REC-sparql11-protocol-20130321/#query-via-post-urlencoded) and [update](http://www.w3.org/TR/2013/REC-sparql11-protocol-20130321/#update-via-post-urlencoded) operations.